ALAG11/ALAG11/README.md

 # 💫 About Me:

-I am a tech enthusiast currently pursuing my B. Tech in Computer Science and Engineering from SRM Institute of Science and Technology, Kattankulathur, Chennai, Tamil Nadu.
+I am a tech enthusiast currently pursuing my B. Tech in Computer Science and Engineering from SRM Institute of Science and Technology, Kattankulathur, Chennai, Tamil Nadu, India.

 I am an Android App Developer as well as a Full Stack Web Developer skilled in C, C++, Java, Python, HTML and CSS programming.
 I am also a Web Application Pentester and a Cybersecurity Analyst having impeccable knowledge about Networking and Penetration Testing and have experience working on Kali Linux and its Tools.